slip-slap/slip-slap.github.io/_posts/work/journal_writing/2020-06-05-journal-writing-module-equation.md

 ####
 1. The negation of 3 is -3.
 2. Similarly, we let X denotes this variable.
+3. Each was given a grade on a scale 0 to 100.

 #### Percent and Percentage
 1. percent is always associated with a specific number.